 Hello there, my friend.
 How are you on this beautiful day in July?
 I pray you are doing alright.
-It is always my prayer that you are not only doing alright, but that you are doing better and better everyday.
+It is always my prayer that you are not only doing alright but that you are doing better and better every day.

 Some healthy addictions are eating right, exercising, getting plenty of rest, relaxing, good hygiene, and being kind.
 These are things that some of us do that we simply cannot quit because the habit of it has such great momentum.

-Our subconscious mind is our habitual mind, and it is there to help us and it does that by the sustaining of the idea that if we practice something a lot, we will get nearly perfect at it.
+Our subconscious mind is our habitual mind, and it is there to help us and it does that by sustaining the idea that if we practice something a lot, we will get nearly perfect at it.

 Consider your daily behavior like getting up, brushing your teeth, eating breakfast, getting ready for the day, and driving to work.
 You have done this so often that you are nearly perfect at it and you could even do it in your sleep.
-This is all possible because of the subconscious mind sustains habits.
+This is all possible because the subconscious mind sustains habits.